atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Saturday, September 19 2020
+- Celebrated Rosh Hashanah morning
+- Angular.JS tour of heroes tutorial in the afternoon

+---
+#### Friday, September 18 2020
+- present findings to illumisoft
+- went to Julep in Westport :)

+---
 #### Thursday, September 17 2020
 - 6:30 am walk :)
 - React/Slate hooks project with Cameron